walmis/VPforce-TelemFFB/README.md

 Please note that while some effects may not be fully realistic, the main goal is to make the stick more lively and increase immersion during gameplay.

+## Quick Start
+While there is a "stable release" version 1.0.0 posted here on github, the vast majority of users are on the "Work in Progress" code base, which is more advanced and user friendly than the current 'stable" version.

+To get the latest "WIP" version, simply navigate to https://vpforcecontrols.com/downloads/TelemFFB/?C=M;O=D
+- Download the latest package, unzip and run the exe
+- Don't forget to read the manual (Section 4.2) here: https://docs.google.com/document/d/1YL5DLkiTxlaNx_zKHEYSs25PjmGtQ6_WZDk58_SGt8Y/edit
 ## Features
 Note:  Not all features are listed here, not all features are supported in all simulators
 - Turbulence effects that mimic the shaking and vibrations of flying through rough air